Fulfilling a Wish With a Search for Clues

 As he faced the hard reality of his situation, Brian thought about others who would receive the same diagnosis in the future.
 He talked with me about starting a foundation to support research focusing on CDC.

 Brian passed away in August 2012, just months after his diagnosis.
 Fulfilling his wish, I established the Townson Family Foundation with the hope of rallying researchers who could provide the answers.
 One of Brian’s favorite sayings was that it was “better to light a candle than curse the darkness."
 What this really meant was to do something positive and get on with it rather than dwell in the negative.

-Roberto Pili, MD, Professor of Oncology, Chief of the Genitourinary Section, and Leader of the Genitourinary Program at RPCI, first learned about the foundation at Brian’s memorial service.
+Roberto Pili, MD, formerly of RPCI, first learned about the foundation at Brian’s memorial service.
 Having treated Brian toward the end of his life, Dr. Pili knew very well what researchers would be up against.